chiboozor/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: Creates a new global variable using the export command
 8-true_knowledge: Prints the result of sum of two variables: 128 and TRUEKNOWLEDGE
 9-divide_and_rule: Prints the result of division of two variables: POWER and DIVIDE
+10-love_exponent_breath: Prints the exponentiation of two variables: BREATH and LOVE